-Keywords: Algorithmic management, platforms, sharing economy, gig economy, digital trust, online consumer behaviour, surveys, experiments, structural-equation modelling, quantitative and qualitative research, mixed methods, data science.
+Keywords: Algorithmic management, platforms, sharing economy, gig economy, digital trust, online consumer behaviour, experimental studies, structural-equation modelling, quantitative and qualitative research, mixed methods, data science.

 Information Systems & Management Group

-Mareike Möhlmann is Assistant Professor of Information Systems & Management at Warwick Business School (since 2016).
-Currently, she is also works as a teaching fellow at the London School of Economics.
-Previously she worked as a postdoctoral researcher at the Stern School of Business, New York University, USA (2015-2016).
+Mareike Möhlmann is Assistant Professor of Information Systems & Management at Warwick Business School.
+In 2018 and 2019 she was a visiting scholar/teaching fellow at the London School of Economics.
+Previously she worked as a postdoctoral researcher at the Stern School of Business, New York University, USA.

 She received her doctoral degree in Business Administration/Management at the University of Hamburg, Germany.
 Mareike holds a M.Sc. in Management from the London School of Economics, UK.
 Before starting her career in academia she worked in international governance (climate change/sustainability) for the United Nations (UNEP) in New York.

 Her work and comments have been featured in media outlets such as The Times, The Telegraph, the Financial Times, the BBC, the World Economic Forum, The Independent, The Conversation, and many more.
 Alone in 2017, her research about 'Uber drivers gaming the algorithm' was covered on the front page of the UK Times (print version) and in more than 200 press outlets worldwide.